frankseide/basicpython/README.md

 run Python code from *inside* the interactive Python session.
 You need a separate text editor, and a separate shell like bash to run programs.

-`basicpython` extends the Python shell to allow you to enter a small program directly using line numbers, `list` it, `save` it to disk, and `run` it right there.
+`basicpython` extends the Python REPL to allow you to enter a small program directly using line numbers, `list` it, `save` it to disk, and `run` it right there.
 For nostalgic reasons, it also replaces the `>>>` prompt with a friendly `READY.`